 Foreclosure statutes can be difficult to read.
 Especially in Eastern states, foreclosure statutes come from English law adopted in the 18th century.
 The language is very different from modern English and can be hard to understand.
 Also, statutes often aren't organized very well.
 One relevant statute might be found in one section of the statutes, while a closely related one will appear elsewhere.
 For example, some foreclosure laws can be found in sections dealing with court procedure, while other foreclosure laws are in sections dealing with real estate.
 You might have to look in several different parts of your state's statutes to find all of the laws related to foreclosure.

 If you need help finding or interpreting the foreclosure laws for your state, talk to a foreclosure attorney.
 An attorney can also advise you about any potential defenses you might have to a foreclosure and tell you about various foreclosure avoidance options that could be available to you.
-A HUD-approved housing counselor is another good resource for information about different ways to avoid a foreclosure.
+A HUD-approved housing counselor is another good resource for information about different alternatives to foreclosure.